wdlcameron/Thebes/README.md

+Note: Thebes has been restructured and this readme needs to be redone!

 # Thebes
 An approach to automatically segment fluorescence images as well as to extract and organize useful readouts beyond intensity